ngripon/vip-ivp/doc/website/docs/overview.md

   - Limited support for inline documentation
   - No workflow for AI-assisted development

+`vip-ivp` is **not a full replacement for Simulink**, but it offers a powerful alternative to its **continuous-time modeling and simulation features**.
-`vip-ivp` offers a code-first alternative built for modern developers and scientists:
+`vip-ivp` offers a code-first alternative built for modern developers and scientists.
+It brings everything people love about Python to system simulation: easy to read, test, version, and extend — and no license fees.

-- Fully **open-source** and built in Python
-- Seamless integration with libraries like NumPy, SciPy, and PyTorch
-- Easy to read, test, share, and version control
-- Fast to prototype, extend, and maintain

-If you're looking for a lightweight, developer-friendly way to simulate dynamic systems — without leaving your Python environment — `vip-ivp` might be exactly what you need.
+If you're looking for a lightweight, developer-friendly way to simulate continuous-time dynamic systems — without leaving your Python environment — `vip-ivp` might be exactly what you need.

 ### SciPy